Willow Housing Co-operative – Established 1984

 Verbal warnings.
 When a post-holder tells you there is a problem and something needs doing about it, this is considered a verbal warning.

 Written warnings.
-Although 3 written warnings were used when we were housing single people, written warnings may still be given.
+Although 3 written warnings were designed and used for housing single people, written warnings could still be given.

 However – Notice to quit would be given according to the terms on your Tenancy Agreement.

-Written warnings no longer form part of your Tenancy Agreement.
+Written warnings are no-longer part of your Tenancy Agreement.

-P.S. most warnings were over rent arrears or disturbance due to noise.
+P.S. most warnings used to be over rent arrears or disturbance due to noise.

 Only half of our properties are suitable for a pet :-